ans-group/basebot-app/README.md

 # Basebot App

+**We're still in the process of open-sourcing the various components of this framework.
+Please bare with us while we publish and document everything**

 This repo contains the two native IOS and Android apps for Basebot - built with [Flutter](https://flutter.io)

 Setup